Learn About the Mortgage Insurance Premium Tax Deduction

-Loans That Qualify
+Loans That Qualify for Deductions

-If you're single, filing as head of household, or married and filing jointly, the deduction begins phasing out by 10 percent for each $1,000 by which your adjusted gross income (AGI) exceeds $100,000.
+This deduction phases out and becomes unavailable at higher income levels.
+If you're single, filing as head of household, or married and filing jointly, the deduction begins phasing out by 10% for each $1,000 by which your adjusted gross income (AGI) exceeds $100,000.
 In effect, this means that you're not eligible to claim the deduction if your adjusted gross income exceeds $109,000.
-If you're married and filing separately, the phase out begins at $50,000 and increases for each $500 by which you exceed this limit, effectively meaning you aren't eligible if your AGI exceeds $54,500.
+If you're married and filing separately, the phase-out begins at $50,000 and increases for each $500 by which you exceed this limit, effectively meaning you aren't eligible if your AGI exceeds $54,500.

 Claiming the Deduction

 Mortgage insurance premiums paid during the year are reported on Form 1098.
 You should receive this form from your lender after the close of the tax year.
 You can find the amount you paid in premiums in box 4.
 There’s currently no limit on the amount of the deduction you can claim if you and your loan qualify.
 You can deduct this entire amount.

 Mortgage insurance premiums are itemized tax deductions.
 They're reported on line 13 of Schedule A, "Interest You Paid."
 You can’t claim the mortgage insurance premiums deduction if you claim the standard deduction—you must itemize using Schedule A.

 If you neglected to claim this deduction in previous years, although you could have, you can typically amend your tax return with the IRS up to three years after you file the original return (or two years after you've paid any tax due on that return, whichever is later).